14 Jul Special report: Are we headed for a downturn?

 “The mid-term elections could change the balance of power adversely for Republicans and make meaningful tax reform, or even a tax cut, harder to enact,” he said.

 Craffen said if a large tax cut has already been baked into current market valuations, not getting legislation passed would be a major concern.

-He said the U.S. has one of the highest corporate tax rates in the world at 35 percent, and there’s been talk the rate could be lowered to 15 to 20 percent.
+He said the U.S. has one of the highest corporate tax rates in the world at 35 percent, and there’s been talk the rate could be lowered to 15 or 20 percent.
 There’s also a belief that corporations may be able to efficiently repatriate money they have held overseas if the lower tax rates come to pass.

 “Delaying tax legislation could lead to a market correction, especially if corporate profits do not grow or if the gross domestic product (GDP) remains stuck at a 1 to 2 percent annual growth rate,” he said.

 Given that the markets hate uncertainty, we wanted to know why investors haven’t gone running for the hills with all the questions about Russia.

 History shows speculation can give investor confidence a huge hit.

 The Russia investigation, shake-ups of high profile government positions and questions about the stability of the administration have added to political uncertainty, Pawlik said.